Multiple Sclerosis (MS)

 Talk to your doctor about what to expect from the disease and from treatment.
 MS is an unpredictable disease, but you probably can get some idea of what is "normal" and what symptoms or problems are reasons for concern.

 - Family doctors or internists.
-Consult your doctor when symptoms first develop.
-He or she will refer you to a neurologist if necessary.
+Consult your doctor when symptoms first start.
+He or she will refer you to a neurologist if needed.
 If you have MS, your family doctor or internist can treat your general health problems even if you see a neurologist for MS treatment.

 - Neurologists.
-A neurologist can decide whether your symptoms are caused by MS and can help you decide what may be the best treatment for your condition.
+A neurologist can decide whether your symptoms are caused by MS. He or she can also help you decide what may be the best treatment for your condition.

-Many university medical centers and large hospitals have MS clinics or centers staffed by neurologists and other health professionals who specialize in diagnosing and treating MS and may be able to provide the most thorough evaluation.
+Many university medical centers and large hospitals have MS clinics or centers staffed by neurologists and other health professionals who specialize in diagnosing and treating MS. They may be able to provide the most thorough evaluation.

 If you have been diagnosed with MS, at some point you may need to seek the help of: